SAP-samples/hana-shine-xsa/README.md

 - Choose OK.

 - Create a Custom User Provided Services(CUPS) for SYS and SYS_BI schemas where USERNAME and PASSWORD is for the USER created in the above step "  Create a user for Custom User Provided Services creation".
-The hostname name is host name of HANA system.
+The hostname is host name of HANA system.

 ##
     xs cups CROSS_SCHEMA_SYS -p "{\"host\":\"<hostname>\",\"port\":\"3##<15|13>\",\"user\":\"<USERNAME>\",\"password\":\"<PASSWORD>\",\"driver\":\"com.sap.db.jdbc.Driver\",\"tags\":[\"hana\"] , \"schema\" : \"SYS\" }"